nazzacode/embodi-signup/PROJECT_GUIDE.md

 Save this file as `PROJECT_GUIDE.md` in your project root directory for persistent reference.

 ## Project Overview
-Build a simple mailing list signup page for Embodi Computing using React, Tailwind CSS, Netlify hosting, and HubSpot form integration.
+Build a simple mailing list signup page for Embodi Computing using React, Tailwind CSS, Netlify hosting, and Formspree -> Airtable backend integration.

 ## Step 1: Project Structure & Basic Setup
 Create a new React project with this structure: